 Critically examines the discursive construction of a presumed natural link between sex, gender and desire, emphasizing connections between the naturalization of heterosexuality and the formation of nations and empires.
 (D-D or D-I)

-*WGSS 367 WOMEN AND MEN IN AMERICAN SOCIETY (3 credits)
+*WGSS 367 HISTORY OF WOMEN, GENDER AND SEXUALITY IN THE UNITED STATES (3 credits)

 A survey of U.S. social history from 1607 to the present, focusing on the historical contours of female/male sex roles and the family.
 Topics include marriage, the family, child rearing, work, education, sexuality and gynecology, and reproduction.
 Analyzes the effects of war, racism, slavery, immigration, industrialization and consumerism, along with abolitionism, temperance, feminism, civil rights and other social protest movements.
 Prerequisite: Earlham Seminar II, HIST 121 or 122, or consent of the instructor.
 Also listed as HIST 367.
 (D-D) (AY)